Good Faith Compliance

 Create evidence that reasonable care was taken.

-This may include policy records, training records, acknowledgment records, oversight records, escalation records, and GovernSeal verification.
+This may include policy records, training records, acknowledgments, oversight records, escalation records, and GovernSeal verification.

 Step 7: Improve Over Time